davidpmccormick/davidpmccormick.github.io/_posts/2014-02-26-styleguide-colour-palette.md

 Instead, I make and maintain just the one list-of-lists, then use Sass itself to generate the individual lists it needs in order to perform the lookup.

-Once this is set up, I can get any colour(+variant) by calling the function: `background: brandcolour(graphite, dark);`.
+Once this is set up, I can get any of the brand colours (and tints) set to a property's value by calling the `brandcolour()` function, e.g. `background: brandcolour(graphite, dark);`.

-As a bonus, I can save each of the colour names in a pseudo element's `content` property, then automatically generate the styleguide colour block classes and load them onto the page using JavaScript.
+Using an `@each` loop, I create a list of classes and subclasses that contain information about each colour in the palette.
+Each of these classes has the colour's name (e.g. `primary-red`) as a suffix.

+Using another `@each` loop, I add each colour name to a list that is contained in the `body:before` pseudo-element's `content` property.

+Finally, I use JavaScript to read each value from the `body:before` list (`var colour_list = (window.getComputedStyle(document.body, ':before')).content;`) and generate an element for each of the colour blocks I defined using the `@each` loop above.

 ### Sass